Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Abstract

 \section{Abstract}

 Although Deep Neural Networks (DNNs) achieve excellent performance on many real-world tasks, they are highly vulnerable to adversarial attacks.
 A leading defense against such attacks is adversarial training, a technique in which a DNN is trained to be robust to adversarial attacks by introducing adversarial noise to its input.
 This procedure is effective but must be done during the training phase.
-In this work, we propose a new simple and easy-to-use technique, KATANA, for robustifying an existing pretrained DNN without modifying its weights.
-For every image, we generate $N$ randomized Test Time Augmentations (TTAs) by applying diverse color, blur, noise, and geometric transforms.
-Next, we utilize the DNN's logits output to train a simple random forest classifier to predict the real class label.
-Our strategy achieves state-of-the-art adversarial robustness on diverse attacks with minimal compromise on the natural images' classification.
-We test KATANA also against two adaptive white-box attacks and it shows excellent results when combined with adversarial training.
-Code is available in \ULurl{https://github.com/giladcohen/KATANA}.
+In this work, we propose Augmented Random Forest (ARF), a simple and easy-to-use strategy for robustifying an existing pretrained DNN without modifying its weights.
+For every image, we generate randomized test time augmentations by applying diverse color, blur, noise, and geometric transforms.
+Then we use the DNN's logits output to train a simple random forest to predict the real class label.
+Our method achieves state-of-the-art adversarial robustness on a diversity of white and black box attacks with minimal compromise on the natural images' classification.
+We test ARF also against numerous adaptive white-box attacks and it shows excellent results when combined with adversarial training.
+Code is available at \ULurl{https://github.com/giladcohen/ARF}.